AtlasICL/atlas_docs/src/ssh.md

 ## Using SSH

-**Important:** YOU SHOULD NEVER SHARE YOUR PRIVATE KEY!
+**Important:** You should never share your private key!
 That's why it's called the *private* key.

 When authenticating using SSH, you will need to provide your public key to whichever service you are authenticating with (remote server, GitHub, etc...).
 "Providing" the key usually consists in copy-pasting it from your .pub file.
-Once your public key has been stored, your matching private key will effectively be your password.
+Once your public key has been stored, your matching private key will effectively act as your password.